AlexandreDdaCosta/olympus/README.md

 ```

 Now you can navigate to the [the Github repository's home page](https://github.com/AlexandreDdaCosta/olympus).
 The header
 will show an updated commit count as well as updated details for the latest commit.
+On
-On [the main home page for the ithub account]
+[the main home page for the Github account] (https://github.com/AlexandreDdaCosta),
-(https://github.com/AlexandreDdaCosta), the **Contribution activity** section will list the added commits, and the
+the **Contribution activity** section will list the added commits, and the
-contribution graph will show an increase in the numbr of contributions for that date.
+contribution graph will show an increase in the number of contributions for that date.